Measures of Hospital Performance

 - After touching a patient’s belongings or surroundings

-When audits are performed, each professional group is checked – including doctors, nurses, cleaning and other hospital staff.
+When audits are performed, each professional group is checked – including doctors, nurses, cleaners and other hospital staff.

-The graph on the left (below) shows which groups were audited.
-The graph right (below) shows the hand hygiene rate for different staff within the hospital.
-The graph shows that compliance rates for nurses are higher than for other staff.
+The first graph below on the left shows which groups were audited.
+The graph on the right shows the hand hygiene compliance rate for different staff within the hospital.
+It shows that the compliance rate for all staff groups is very high.

-What we are doing to further reduce infections:
+What are we doing to improve hand hygiene?

-- Conducting regular education programs for staff about infections and hand hygiene
+- Ongoing education programs for staff about infections and hand hygiene

-- In some areas - use of specially designed washbasins where water can be turned on and off without touching the tap
+- Use of specially designed washbasins where water can be turned on and off without touching the tap

-At Ashford Hospital, patients and visitors are part of the healthcare team.
-Hand hygiene is the most important way that patients and visitors can prevent the spread of infection in hospital.
-Waterless hand sanitiser is just as effective as washing with soap and water.
-Hospital staff will appreciate a reminder from patients or relatives if they forget to wash their hands.
+At Ashford Hospital, patients and visitors are part of the health care team.
+Good hand hygiene is the most important way in which patients and visitors can prevent the spread of infection in hospital.

 - Wash your hands carefully with soap and water or use hand sanitiser upon entering and leaving the hospital